csingh27/Project-Smoke-Segmentation/README.md

 2. Export Labelbox images as CSV/ JSON files
 3. Extract images from CSV/ JSON files

+New dataset from Labelbox is exported as labelleddata_labelbox.csv
-Updated file in Smoke_Segmentation.ipynb (Original Implementation : U-Net.ipynb)
+Extracted dataset combined with old data is in /dataset_updated Updated file in Smoke_Segmentation.ipynb (Original Implementation : U-Net.ipynb)
+New results are in the test_predictions_updated.jpg file